rethamlai/customer-prediction-using-machine-learning/README.md

-# Customer prediction using machine-learning
+# Find the best machine-learning model
-Python code designed to find the best performing classification and regression machine-learning and statistical model.
+Python code designed to find the best performing classification and regression machine-learning model.

 Users can apply this to their own work by inputting their own data and optimising the models (please see instructions below).